Memories of a Son

-At last the horses were sent to the post, Will was up on Ragtime and a professional jockey by the name of Thomas was astride the Wilson entry.
+At last the horses were sent to the post, Will up on Ragtime and a professional jockey by the name of Thomas astride the Wilson entry.

-Here at the starting post Ragtime refused to start and waltzed around and around for perhaps a half-hour or more.
+Here at the starting post Ragtime refused to start and waltzed around & around for perhaps a half an hour or more.
 Mr. Wilson became quite impatient, so he and my father walked across the field to the starting post.

 Mr. Wilson wanted to whip Ragtime with a buggy whip, but my father refused to let him punish Ragtime in that manner and said he would wait awhile.

 Finally, after many capers, the horses were off to a good start and once again the horses came under the wire with Ragtime an easy winner.

 Excitement was rampant at the finish, and a Cornishman, who owned a mining claim at a place called San Juan, jumped out on the track, threw his hat in the air and shouted, 'Ragtime, the horse, and San Juan against the bloody world. '

 Mr. Wilson forfeited his wager with a grace that was becoming to a sportsman, and the following day everybody that was present at the races went back to his farm and job.